 Progressive retinal atrophy is a genetic disorder that causes the retina to deteriorate, leading to blindness.
 This disorder has no cure, and the end is usually a complete loss of vision.
 Blind pets have a hard life, but you can help them by adopting certain lifestyle changes.

 Degenerative myelopathy is a genetic disorder that affects the spinal cord.
 It can cause your pup pain and make it difficult for them to walk.
 Canine degenerative myelopathy is a hereditary condition, which is why you should always check the parents’ health before adopting a puppy.

-Cancer is the leading cause of death among canines.
+Cancer is the leading cause of shorter lifespan in canines.
 While it can affect any breed, it is more common in older pooches.
 There are many types of cancer such as bone cancer or Osteosarcoma, and they can be expensive to treat.